 Qualified leasehold, retail, and restaurant property

 Qualified leasehold improvements are generally bonus eligible, if made under a lease to the interior portion of a building occupied by a tenant and placed in service more than three years after the building was first placed in service.
 Qualified restaurant property and qualified retail improvement property are not eligible for bonus depreciation; however, under section 179, taxpayers may expense up to $250,000 of the cost for these improvements as well as qualified leasehold improvements.
-This benefit applies to property placed in service during 2010 to 2014.
+This benefit applies to property placed in service from the beginning of 2010 through the end of 2014.
 The treatment details for these three types of property are summarized below.

 |Qualified Leasehold Improvement Property (QLIP)||Qualified Leasehold Improvement Property (QLIP)||Qualified Retail|